noxthot/ss22_julia_workshop/pages/hpc/pi.md

 $$
 \pi = 4\frac{A_{circle}}{A_{square}}.
 $$
 The same is true if we just take the first quadrant, so $\frac14$ of the square as well as the circle.
-This simplification will make to code more compact and faster.
+This simplification will make the code more compact and faster.

 The above formula suggests that we can compute $\pi$ by a [Monte Carlo Method](https://en.wikipedia.org/wiki/Monte_Carlo_method) (the example is also included in the Wiki article).